Changes due to Coronavirus:

 We require proof of ID and residency when registering for this service.
 If any items are "unauthorised" enter them in the free text box at the bottom of the ordering screen.

+Contact us - If you can't register online you can fill in our contact form.
 Remember to tell us what medication you need and which pharmacy you would like it sent to.

 Pharmacists can help you manage short-term illness or answer questions about your medicine.